10 Ways to Eat Healthier When You Go Out to Eat

 But it’s not realistic or fun to eat every single meal at home.
 You’ll want to join co-workers for happy hour or dine out with friends or try out that hot new restaurant!

 Instead of fighting temptation or trying to eat a small portion change your order to healthier options.
-Use these 10 tips to dine out healthier.
+Use these 10 tips to eat healthier in a restaurant.

 1. More Vegetables.
 Restaurants generally don’t have a problem substituting additional vegetables for the potato or rice side dishes.
 Just make sure you’re not swapping a plain baked potato for fried anything!